gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 removed the bad things.

-She had serious heart problems and had gone through open heart surgery.
+She had serious heart problems and had gone through open-heart surgery.

 I asked: *Weren't you scared?
 In the closed machine?*

 She said:
 *I was scared.*
-*But then I thought of you,*
+*But then I thought of you, and it passed.*
-*and it passed.*

 That memory came to me in the machine.